matesuu/MYLogin/README.md

-# LoginManager
+# MYLogin

-This is a side project I started working on a few days ago.
-Currently, it's only meant to be run as a cmd line utility in mac or linux but hopefully I get to making a GUI soon.
-All the basic functionality is worked out at the moment, so I guess the next step would be to refine some of the user stuff and maybe add one or two more features.
-Next steps after that would be to add automated login support so that you can login from terminal(will have to work out selenium for that).
-Hopefully this goes well.
-Pretty new to this so any suggestions are welcome
+This is a side project I started working on a few months ago.
+Originally, the concept was to be a standalone application complete with a GUI for ease of use, but the final product is now CLI utility that aims to be efficient and reliable as opposed to graphically complex, whilst still retaining a high degree of usability.
+This is the first largescale project I've worked on for in the context of open source development, so feel free to implement improvements as desired.
+More to come soon.